apache/lucene-solr/solr/README.md

   bin/solr -e <EXAMPLE> where <EXAMPLE> is one of:

     cloud        : SolrCloud example
-    dih          : Data Import Handler (rdbms, mail, atom, tika) schemaless   : Schema-less example (schema is inferred from data during indexing) techproducts : Kitchen sink example providing comprehensive examples of Solr features
+    schemaless   : Schema-less example (schema is inferred from data during indexing) techproducts : Kitchen sink example providing comprehensive examples of Solr features
 ```

-For instance, if you want to run the Solr Data Import Handler example, do:
+For instance, if you want to run the SolrCloud example, do:

 ```
-  bin/solr -e dih
+  bin/solr -e cloud
 ```

 Indexing Documents